 After Kazik left, Janina, Józefa and baby Tadeusz spent another year moving three more times—from Fallingbostel back to Pinneburg, then to Lubeck for more screening, and finally to Bremerhaven to wait for the ms scaubryn.
 That ship took them as far as Melbourne where they stayed at the Bonegilla Migrant Reception and Training Centre, north-east of the city.
 They travelled by train to Sydney and arrived by flying boat in Evans Bay, Wellington, on Labour Weekend Saturday.
 Janina, her mother and Tadeusz appear on a list of refugees accepted under the IRO resettlement scheme, as part of a series of nominated drafts between January 1951 and April 1952.
 Kazik sponsored them.

 On arrival, they went straight to the flat he had found.
 Two weeks later, Wellington’s District Police Aliens Officer issued them with the khaki-coloured Certificate of Registration booklets, known as alien passports, which non-New Zealanders had to carry under the Aliens Act of 1948.
 The first stamp in Janina and Józefa’s was dated 21 November 1951.

-An interpreter explained the Aliena Act rules on the inside back page:
+An interpreter explained the Alien Act rules on the inside back page:

 - 1. You must notify within fourteen days your change of place of abode, place of employment, or occupation to the nearest police station.